Code Editor

 - When a line is called multiple times the profiler shows the sum time of all calls & number of hits:

-Here is an example in the Public Overture_Maps_example UDF:
+Here is an example in an old version ofthe Public Overture_Maps_example UDF:

 @fused.udf